 “I slept the day away.
 But why aren’t you scared silly?
 Alas!
 At the very least weirded out by all this, stupid…” She gasped and slowly moved back to her side and tapped her left sole first onto the floor to get into her bedroom slippers.

 Half an hour past she walked toward the table that stood by the open window, dragging a trail of blanket behind her, covering herself to the chest.
 She waited there staring at the burrowed face on her bed, behind the mosquito net beneath the moonglow that showered through the faint curtains.
 This woke the crooked body and arose almost in stealth, propped on its arms on the sides.

 This time she can see him, but not entirely.
 Half of his chest and most of his being were concealed, unshared.
 But there was nothing to show, it spoke finally.
 “It is I, Juliana” his tone low and suited the sultry tropical weather.
-He was just a faceless man, not of the flesh but made of stencils, and paints, and narratives – a pigment of her imagination, an absolute manifestation of her mind.
+He was just a faceless man, not of the flesh but made of stencils, and paints, and narratives – a figment of her imagination, an absolute manifestation of her mind.

-Surely she was not running a high fever to cast this delirious persona she checked.
+Surely, she was not running a high fever to cast this delirious persona she checked.

 The dream if it were, was surprisingly placid, she rationalized.

 Behind the scaffolding, a grimy mirror on the mahogany closet held her reflection.
 And she traced the light of the night outlined her shape, the slope of her forehead, the swell on her chest, and the rugged top knot of a painter’s panache she was sporting.